Interventions, Where and How? Experimental Design for Causal Models at Scale: Related Work

 \section{Related Work}

 Early efforts of using \emph{Bayesian Optimal Experimental Design for Causal Discovery} (BOECD) can be found in the works of \cite{murphy2001active} and \cite{tong2001active}.
-However, these approaches deal with simple settings like limiting the graphs to topologically ordered structures, intervening sequentially, linear models and discrete variables.
+However, these approaches deal with simple settings like limiting the graphs to topologically ordered structures, intervening sequentially, linear models, and discrete variables.

 In \cite{cho2016reconstructing} and \cite{ness2017bayesian}, BOECD was applied for learning biological networks structure.
-More recently, ABCD framework~\cite{agrawal2019abcd} extended the work of \cite{murphy2001active} and \cite{tong2001active} in the setting where interventions can be applied in batches with continuous variables.
-To achieve this, they (approximately) solve the submodular problem of maximizing the batched mutual information between interventions (experiments), outcomes and observational data, given a DAG.
+BOECD was also explored in \cite{greenewald2019sample} under the assumption that undirected edges of the graph always forms a tree.
+More recently, ABCD framework~\citep{agrawal2019abcd} extended the work of \cite{murphy2001active} and \cite{tong2001active} in the setting where interventions can be applied in batches with continuous variables.
+To achieve this, they (approximately) solve the submodular problem of maximizing the batched mutual information between interventions (experiments), outcomes, and observational data, given a DAG.
 DAG hypotheses are sampled using \emph{DAG-bootstrap}~\citep{friedman2013data}.
-Our work differs from ABCD in a few ways: we work with both linear and nonlinear SCMs by using state-of-the-art posterior models over DAGs~\cite{lorch2021dibs}, we apply Bayesian Optimisation to select the value to intervene with but also we prepare the batch using \textit{soft}BALD~\cite{kirsch2021simple} which is significantly faster than the greedy approximation of ABCD method.
+Our work differs from ABCD in a few ways: we work with both linear and nonlinear SCMs by using state-of-the-art posterior models over DAGs~\citep{lorch2021dibs}, we apply BO to select the value to intervene with, but we also prepare the batch using \textit{soft}BALD~\citep{kirsch2021simple} which is significantly faster than the greedy approximation of ABCD method.

-In \cite{von2019optimal} the authors proposed the use of \emph{Gaussian Processes} to model the posterior over the DAGs and then use BO to identify the value to intervene with, however, this method was not shown to be scalable for larger than bivariate graphs since they rely on Gaussian Processes for modelling the conditional distributions.
+In \cite{von2019optimal} the authors proposed the use of \emph{Gaussian Processes} to model the posterior over DAGs and then use BO to identify the value to intervene with, however, this method was not shown to be scalable for larger than bivariate graphs since they rely on multi-dimensional Gaussian Processes for modeling the conditional distributions.